MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that returns a list of all substrings of a string.
-The returned list should be ordered by where in the string the substring begins.
-This means that all substrings that start at position 0 should come first, then all substrings that start at position 1, and so on.
-Since multiple substrings will occur at each position, the substrings at a given position should be returned in order from shortest to longest.
+Write a method that returns a list of all substrings of a string that are palindromic.
+That is, each substring must consist of the same sequence of characters forwards as it does backwards.
+The return value should be arranged in the same sequence as the substrings appear in the string.
+Duplicate palindromes should be included multiple times.

-You may (and should) use the leading_substrings method you wrote in the previous exercise
+You may (and should) use the substrings method you wrote in the previous exercise.

+For the purposes of this exercise, you should consider all characters and pay attention to case; that is, "AbcbA" is a palindrome, but neither "Abcba" nor "Abc-bA" are.
+In addition, assume that single characters are not palindromes.

-  Input: string
+  Input:

-  Output: array
+  Output:
-  - contains all substrings of input string
-  - should be ordered by starting character / index (i.e. all substrings that start at position 0 should come first, and so on)
-    - substrings starting at a given character / index should be sorted according length, shortest to longest

   ## Rules
   ### explicit

   ### implicit
-  - treat all characters the same
-  - for index 0, there will be string.size substrings
-    - for index 1, there will be string.size - 1 substrings
-    - etc
-  - for any given start_index, there will be (string.size - start_index) substrings
-    - the longest substring of that set will have a size of (string.size - start_index )

   ## Questions

 # EXAMPLES
+palindromes('abcd') == []
+palindromes('madam') == ['madam', 'ada']
-substrings('abcde') == [
+palindromes('hello-madam-did-madam-goodbye') == [
-  'a', 'ab', 'abc', 'abcd', 'abcde',
-  'b', 'bc', 'bcd', 'bcde',
-  'c', 'cd', 'cde',
-  'd', 'de',
-  'e'
+  'll', '-madam-', '-madam-did-madam-', 'madam', 'madam-did-madam', 'ada', 'adam-did-mada', 'dam-did-mad', 'am-did-ma', 'm-did-m', '-did-', 'did', '-madam-', 'madam', 'ada', 'oo'
 ]
+palindromes('knitting cassettes') == [
+  'nittin', 'itti', 'tt', 'ss', 'settes', 'ette', 'tt' ]

 # DATA STRUCTURES

 # ALGORITHM
-- iterate
-  - feed input string into leading_substrings
-    - store return values in a holding array
-  - remove a letter from the front of the input string
-  - continue until substring size == 1
-- return array of all return values